Hendrixer/fullstack-v2-instructions/lessons/08-dashboard-home/C-greetings-skeleton.md

 export default GreetingsSkeleton;
 ```

-Now using `<Suspense>`, we can show this loader while the greetings component is laoding in the dashboard home page
+Using `<Suspense>`, we can show this loader while the greetings component is loading in the dashboard home page

 ```ts
 <Suspense fallback={<GreetingsSkeleton />}>